 3:00 - 4:00: Dance specific therapeutic exercise for the ankle/foot and knee

 Jessica Davis, PT, DPT, OCS has been practicing in outpatient orthopedics since graduating from Duquesne University in 1999.
 She became board certified in orthopedics in 2002 and received her doctorate in Physical Therapy from Chatham University in 2008.
-She is currently pursuing her Fellowship in orthopedic manual therapy at Evidence in Motion with anticipated completion in July, 2017.
+She is received her Fellowship in Orthopaedic Manual Physical Therapy (FAAOMPT) through the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT) in July 2017.

 Jessica currently practices as a staff physical therapist in Seven Fields, PA.
-Prior to joining Seven Fields, she was the clinical director of an outpatient private practice for 12 years.
+Prior to joining Tri-State Physical Therapy in Seven Fields, she was the clinical director of an outpatient private practice for 12 years.
 Jessica started her career in southern California.
 Jessica’s passion is manual therapy for treatment of all orthopedic conditions, especially in the performing arts community.

 Jessica maintains various professional memberships, including the Pennsylvania Physical Therapy Association (PPTA), where she currently serves as an alternate delegate for the House of Delegates.
 She has also served as the education committee liaison for the PPTA’s southwest District.
 Jessica has also pursued teaching for a variety of continuing education courses offered at Chatham University and with EZ Evidence.
 She served as the primary provider of physical therapy for the dance department at Slippery Rock University.
 As a former dancer, she purses excellence in treating performing artists, gymnasts and other athletes.